mahmoud1yaser/CDSS_Tasks/README.md

 # CDSS_Tasks

-This is a repository of required projects regarding machine learning for clinical Decision Support Systems course of SBME 2024 under supervision of Dr/ Ahmed Morsy, Instructor/Eng.
-Eman Ayman, and TA/ Eng.
-Abdelrahman Hisham Mostafa.
+This is a repository for projects regarding  different machine learning models such as Linear & Logistic Regression using several tools for implementation such as python and weka tools.

 ## Task 1
 #### Creating a multinomial regression model for hypothyroid disease using Weka tool.